kmclaughlin/kmclaughlin.github.io/projects/NI property analysis/NI_property_analysis_cleaning.md

 Looking back at the table of unique values per column we also printed the data type.
 Most are objects as expected for strings but Capital Value Non-Exempt, Capital Value Exempt and Property Size should all be numeric.
-Lets fix that.
 First the commas in the numbers need removed and " Square Metres" needs dropped from the property size column.
 Then they can be converted to numeric.